NikolausBerl/Udacity-Deep-Reinforcement-learning/report.md

 UPDATE_EVERY = 4, how often to update the network

-#### Implementing of the Double-Deep-Q-Networrk (DDQN)-algorithm.
+#### Implementation of the Double-Deep-Q-Networrk (DDQN)-algorithm.
 There are different  optimization techniques for DQN's One of these techniques is the use of a DDQN-networks, which I implemented in this project.

-For more detailed information about DDQN-netwoks, have a look in the following science paper from Hado van Hasselt, Arthur Guez and David Silver about DDQN-Systems. https://arxiv.org/pdf/1509.06461.pdf?
+For more detailed information about DDQN-netwoks, have a look at the following science paper from Hado van Hasselt, Arthur Guez and David Silver about DDQN-Systems. https://arxiv.org/pdf/1509.06461.pdf?

-Overestimating of Q-Values is especially a problem by starting the network training, as we start with a lot of noisy data.
+Overestimating  Q-Values is especially a problem when starting the network training, as we start with a lot of noisy data.
 So we can easily get outliers of Q-Values.

 ![Q-Learning-Algorithm](./attachments/ddqnPicture01.JPG)

 DDQN works with two different neural networks and is constructed to reduce these data-ouliers.
 The first network is called  the local network and the second network is called  the target network.
-We use results of both networks to improve the network-performance by reducing overstimatings of Q-Values.
+We use results of both networks to improve the network-performance by reducing overstimation of Q-Values.
 A DDQN is constructed to reduce these data-outliers.
 ![Q-Learning-Algorithm](./attachments/ddqnPicture02.JPG)